akimerslys/hltv-async-api/README.md

-# Hltv-aio An unofficial asynchronous HLTV API Wrapper for Python
+# hltv-async-api an unofficial asynchronous HLTV API Wrapper for Python

 # Features